 Your final destination today is Rotorua, famous for its geothermal activity and for being the cultural heart of New Zealand.
 Before you get there, don’t miss the Karangahake Gorge, halfway through the drive.
 There are a number of walking tracks in the area between 45 minutes to 4 hours going through a historic mining area taken back by the forest and the river.
 Walk through mining tunnels, through native forest, alongside mining relics and to magnificent waterfalls.
 On the other hand, you may want to use that time to visit the Hobbiton Movie Set in the town of Matamata.

 Things to Do in Rotorua

 If you get to Rotorua with time to spare, here are a few suggestions.

 - Relax in a natural geothermal hot pool.
-There are paid options, such as the Polynesian Spa, or go find some of the 5 Free Natural Hot Pools in Rotorua
+There are paid options, such as the Polynesian Spa (more info on Viator and Tripadvisor), or go find some of the 5 Free Natural Hot Pools in Rotorua

 Accommodation in Rotorua

 - Rotorua Thermal Holiday Park

 - Hot Rocks (Base)

 There is so much to do in Rotorua that it is the perfect place to have a break from driving.
 There’s a huge range of activities from adrenaline fixes, wildlife, Maori cultural shows, geothermal parks and so much more!